pxw-paul/pxw-debug/README.md

 ```
     $$$DEBUGNew("PXW.Debuggers.BasicToFile")
 ```
-See the class itself to see how to control where the files go.
+See the class itself to see how to control where the files are written.

 ## Debug to other places.
 You could put your debug messages to anywhere you like simply by creating a subclass of PXW.Debuggers.Basic and overwrite the DEBUG method.
 Eg. it would be very simple to log the messages in a global or database.